FyraLabs-Graveyard/pungi/doc/configuration.rst

     (*bool*) -- use createrepo_c (True) or legacy createrepo (False)

 **createrepo_deltas** = False
-    (*bool*) -- generate delta RPMs against an older compose.
+    (*list*) -- generate delta RPMs against an older compose.
 This needs to be used together with ``--old-composes`` command line argument.
+The value should be a mapping of variants and architectures that should enable creating delta RPMs.
+Source and debuginfo repos never have deltas.

 **createrepo_use_xz** = False
     (*bool*) -- whether to pass ``--xz`` to the createrepo command.
 This will